AmalJossy/swc-plugin-react-css-modules/README.md

 # swc-plugin-react-css-modules

 > [!WARNING]
-> Plugin is work in progress
+> Plugin is a work in progress with no guarantee of release

 SWC plugin for advanced CSS modules support in React: